 The CRM office has identified three APCs for Tinian.
-These consist of shoreline, wetlands, port, and industrial APCs (Figure 8.1-3).
-The shoreline APC includes the entire island to the high water mark and is not depicted on Figure 8.1-3.
+These consist of wetlands, port, and industrial APCs (refer to Figure 8.1-3).
 The shoreline APC encompasses the entire island to the mean high water mark on the coastline.
-The Lake Hagoi portion of the wetland APC and most of the shoreline APC lies within the MLA.
+The Lake Hagoi portion of the Wetland APC and most of the shoreline APC lies within the MLA.
 Before work begins on any project to be located wholly or partially within an APC, a valid coastal permit is required.
 This is not applicable to federal lease lands or federally owned submerged lands, but the CZMA consistency determination addresses potential impacts on these APCs.
-The Coastal Zone Consistency Determination Assessment and correspondence is included in the EIS appendices.
+The coastal zone consistency determination assessment and correspondence will be included in the Final EIS/OEIS appendices.